 Below are some of the complicated social and economic problems that our community faces.
 We wish to work together to address them.

-In 2014 it was estimated that almost 13% of the U.S. population was foreign-born, for a total of more than 40 million people.
-Many immigrants come to America seeking a better life for themselves and especially for their children.
-Some flee from poverty, while others leave because of violence and oppression.
-But many come to the U.S. seeking opportunity and the realization of the American Dream.
+In 2014 it was estimated that 13% of the U.S. population was foreign-born, for a total of more than 40 million people.
+Many immigrants come to America seeking a better life for themselves, and their children.
+Many flee from poverty, violence, and oppression.

-Approximately 52% of Silicon Valley start-ups where founded by immigrants, up from a quarter a decade ago.
-The Economist notes that in all, a quarter of America’s science and technology start-ups, generating $52 billion and employing 450,000 people, have had somebody born abroad as either their CEO or their chief technology officer.
-In 2006 foreign nationals were named as inventors or co-inventors in a quarter of American patent applications, up from 7.6% in 1998.
+Approximately 52% of Silicon Valley start-ups where founded by immigrants, which has increased from a quarter of a decade ago.
+The Economist notes that in all, a quarter of America’s science and technology start-ups, generating $52 billion and employing 450,000 people, have had somebody born abroad as their CEO or chief technology officer.
+In 2006, foreign nationals were named as inventors or co-inventors in a quarter of American patent applications, up from 7.6% in 1998.

 And the culture of entrepreneurship remains vibrant and alive in the Hispanic and immigrant communities today.

-In its 2014 report, “How Hispanic Entrepreneurs are Beating Expectations and Bolstering the U.S. Economy,” The Partnership for a New American Economy and the Latino Donor Collaborative stated that the number of Hispanic entrepreneurs in America has grown exponentially over the past two decades, powering the economy even during our most recent recession.
-Hispanic immigrants in particular are now more likely to be entrepreneurs than the average member of the U.S. population overall.
+In its 2014 report, “How Hispanic Entrepreneurs are Beating Expectations and Bolstering the U.S. Economy,” The Partnership for a New American Economy and the Latino Donor Collaborative stated that the number of Hispanic entrepreneurs in America has grown exponentially over the past two decades.
+Hispanic immigrants in particular, are now more likely to be entrepreneurs than the average member of the U.S. population.

 The report’s key findings include:

 In recent decades, the number of Hispanic entrepreneurs has grown exponentially.
-From 1990 to 2012, the number of Hispanic entrepreneurs in America more than tripled, going from 577,000 to more than 2.0 million.
-This surge far outstripped population growth among the working-age Hispanic American population.
+From 1990-2012, the number of Hispanic entrepreneurs in America more than tripled, going from 577,000 to more than 2.0 million.

 Hispanic immigrants, particularly those from Mexico, played a key role in this growth.
 Between 1990 and 2012, the number of Hispanic immigrant entrepreneurs more than quadrupled, going from 321,000 to 1.4 million.
 At the same time, the number of self-employed Mexican immigrants grew by a factor of 5.4, reaching 765,000.
 Entrepreneurship became so established among Mexican immigrants that by 2012 more than one in 10 such immigrants was an entrepreneur.